 This approach also permits the capture of negative results for panel tests, if the interest is demonstrated.
 Since the positive result of the panel test is stored as the root, and the name of the micro-organism (when detected) stored as an observation, a search by observation will produce a complete report, including both regular identification test results along with micro-organisms detected by panel tests.
+In this model, the observation table is used to store the biological conclusion derived from the test described in the measurement table

-Both antibiotic test results (such as MICs) and interpretation (clinical categories), are found in the same measurement, which also permits the traceability between the two pieces of data.
+Both antibiotic test results (such as MICs) and interpretation (clinical categories), are found in the same measurement, which warranties the traceability between the two pieces of data.